saksmt/karaf-runner/README.md

  2. Dependencies description - contains paths of projects on which current depends
  3. Image - you can specify image to use instead of "default" as default one

+Also if you don't like interactive stuff you can execute karaf-runner with `from-config` option and specify paths to deployment files right in config relative to execution directory.
+The keys for that feature are `kar`, `kars`, `feature`, `features` and `install`

 Karaf-runner would scan also dependent configurations, so if your project (A) depends on project B, depending on project C with names: C and D, you'll have project names as following: C, D, B, A